-The point is it can be tough to stay focused on something for long periods of times.
-A 2015 Microsoft study infamously claimed humans’ attention span rivals that of a goldfish – a creature that doesn’t mind swimming in a fishbowl because he forgot what he saw nine seconds ago on his last trip around.
+The point is it can be tough to stay focused on something for long periods of time.
+A 2015 Microsoft study famously claimed that the human attention span rivals that of a goldfish – a creature that doesn’t mind swimming in a fishbowl because he forgot what he saw nine seconds ago on his last trip around.

 Maybe we just need the information presented in an appealing, easy-to-follow – and yes, “short” – manner.